wlee221/segment-intersection/README.md

 * Keeping concise code.
 This project involved multiple geometric primitives that I built from scratch.
 Hence, my code was initially unorganized.
 The following approaches helped:
     * Data structure: I implemented data structure with arrays.
 This is resulted in multiple linear search and overall unreadable code.
 I was surprised that using a rb-tree was actually much more readable although it involves more advanced operations.
     * Refractoring and operation overloading were especially helpful.
 As I moved classes and algorithm implementation to subdirectories, the source files became more shorter (all within 100 lines).

 *SI7*
 * Despite understanding algorithm for SI7, I could not finish it by the deadline.
-In particular, writing custom data structures for the bundles took more time than expected.
+In particular, writing custom data structure for the bundles took more time than expected.
 This resulted from inappropriate time management and workflow:
     *  I used arrays to implement SI4-7 initially.
 When I switched to rb-tree, I had to refractor all sweep line codes, when I already spent so much time on implementing it with arrays.
 Instead, I should have started with rb-tree, or refractor after I finished SI7.

 ##### Improvements